Lecture Notes in Quantum Mechanics

 \sheadC{Third stage - deducing the representation}

-Since the representation is of a finite dimension, the process of incrementing or decrementing cannot go on forever.
-By looking at the results of the last section we may conclude that there is only one way that the incrementing could stop: at some stage we get ${m=+j}$.
-Similarly, there is only one way that the decrementing could stop: at some stage we get ${m=-j}$.
-Hence in the incrementing/decrementing process we get a ladder that includes ${2j+1}$ states.
+Since the representation is of a finite dimension, the shift process of raising or lowering cannot go on forever.
+By looking at the results of the last section we may conclude that there is only one way that the raising process could stop: at some stage we should get ${m=+j}$.
+Similarly, there is only one way that the lowering process could stop: at some stage we should get ${m=-j}$.
+Hence from the raising/lowering process we get a ladder that includes ${\text{dim} = 2j+1}$ basis states.
 This number must be an integer number.
 Therefore ${j}$ must be either an integer or half integer number.

 For a given ${j}$ the matrix representation of the generators is determined uniquely.
-This is based on the formulas of the previous section, from which we conclude: \beq [\hat{J}_{+}]_{m'm} &=& \sqrt{j(j+1)-m(m+1)} \delta_{m',m+1} \\ \nonumber [\hat{J}_{-}]_{m'm} &=& \sqrt{j(j+1)-m(m-1)} \delta_{m',m-1} \eeq And all that is left to do is to write: \beq [\hat{J}_{x}]_{m'm} &=& \frac{1}{2} \left[ ( \hat{J}_{+})_{m'm} + (\hat{J}_{-})_{m'm} \right] \\ \nonumber [\hat{J}_{y}]_{m'm} &=& \frac{1}{2i} \left[ ( \hat{J}_{+})_{m'm} - (\hat{J}_{-})_{m'm} \right] \\ \nonumber [\hat{J}_{z}]_{m'm} &=& m\delta_{m'm} \eeq And then we get every rotation matrix in the representation by: \beq R_{m'm} = \eexp{-i \vec{\Phi} \cdot \vec{J}} \eeq
+This is based on the formulas of the previous section, from which we conclude: \beq [\hat{J}_{+}]_{m'm} \ &=& \ \sqrt{j(j+1)-m(m+1)} \ \delta_{m',m+1} \\ \nonumber [\hat{J}_{-}]_{m'm} \ &=& \ \sqrt{j(j+1)-m(m-1)} \ \delta_{m',m-1} \eeq And all that is left to do is to write: \beq [\hat{J}_{x}]_{m'm} \ &=& \ \frac{1}{2} \left[ ( \hat{J}_{+})_{m'm} + (\hat{J}_{-})_{m'm} \right] \\ \nonumber [\hat{J}_{y}]_{m'm} \ &=& \ \frac{1}{2i} \left[ ( \hat{J}_{+})_{m'm} - (\hat{J}_{-})_{m'm} \right] \\ \nonumber [\hat{J}_{z}]_{m'm} \ &=& \ m \ \delta_{m'm} \eeq And then we get every rotation matrix in the representation by: \beq R_{m'm} \ \ = \ \ \eexp{-i \vec{\Phi} \cdot \vec{J}} \eeq

-{\bf A technical note:} In the raising/lowering process described above we got "multiplets" of ${m}$ state.
-It is possible that we will get either one multiplet, or several multiplets of the same length.
-In other words it is possible that the representation will decompose into two identical representations of the same dimension.
-Without loss of generality we assume that we deal with an irreducible representation, and therefore there is only one multiplet.
+{\bf A technical note:} In the raising/lowering process described above we get a "multiplet" of ${m}$ states.
+Can we get several independent multiplets?
+Without loss of generality we had assumed that we are dealing with an irreducible representation, and therefore there is only one multiplet.

 \sheadB{Rotations of spins and of wavefunctions}

 \sheadC{Building the dim$=$2 representation (spin $1/2$)}